Get 80% off your plan for your first 3 months*

 What is the best CRM for a small company?

-The best CRM depends on your specific needs.
-Look for a tool that is easy to use, fits your budget and offers the core features you need, such as contact management and sales tracking.
+The best CRM for a small company is one that matches your specific needs and budget.
+Look for a tool that's easy to use and offers core features like contact management and sales tracking.

 Prioritize simplicity and a user-friendly interface over complex features you may never use.